Key Improvements Required

 - Continue to use ForestMapper to ensure future expansion plans and ventures are not located in Ancient and Endangered Forests.
 We recommend that the company move quickly to have 80-100% of new production capacity originate from Next Generation Solution feedstock.

 Areas where the company is showing leadership

-Lenzing has been inspiring its peers by being one of the first producers to join the ZDHC Roadmap to Zero Programme as a contributor, to set and implement new standards for chemistry and processing that responsibly addresses wastewater, sludge/solid waste and air emissions from the man-made cellulosic fiber industry.
+- Inspired their peers by being one of the first producers to join the ZDHC Roadmap to Zero Programme as a contributor.

 Number of viscose, lyocell and dissolving pulp mills + location and production volumes

-The company owns 9 mills in total.
-3 viscose mills, 4 lyocell mills and 2 dissolving pulp mills.
+The company owns nine mills in total.
+Three viscose mills, four lyocell mills and two dissolving pulp mills.
 In June 2018, Lenzing also announced it is investigating an expansion project to build a new dissolving pulp plant in Brazil, jointly with Duratex.

 • Purwakarta PT.
 South Pacific Viscose, Indonesia.
 Capacity of 323 000 tonnes of viscose fiber.

-(The largest viscose fiber plant operated by the Lenzing Group.)
+(The largest viscose fibre plant operated by the Lenzing Group.)

 • Lenzing, Austria.
 Capacity of 276 000 tonnes of viscose and modal.